A Direct Evaluation of the Periods of the Weierstrass Zeta Function: A Simple Illustration: and its Derivatives

-For $\wp_{L}^{(k-2)}$ we did not need all this, since its ellipticity is clear from its defining series.
-However, for $\wp$ itself this is not so obvious.
-Indeed, the ellipticity of $\wp$ follows immediately from that of $\wp'$ and the fact that $\wp$ is an even function of $z$, but it is nice to see (before we go to the more complicated case of $Z$) how it can also be obtained using our argument.
-When we specialize the definition of $\wp_{L}(z)$ to $L=L_{\tau}$ we obtain and we again do the summation first over $d$ and then over $c$.
-Then both parts of the sum converge, and we get The second sum is (by definition) the classical Eisenstein series $G_{2}(\tau)$ (and is independent of $z$), and the first one can be evaluated in the same way which led us to Proposition \ref{pkexp}.
+For $\wp_{L}^{(k-2)}$ we do not need these considerations, since its ellipticity is clear from its defining series.
+However, for $\wp$ itself this property is not so obvious.
+Indeed, the ellipticity of $\wp$ follows from that of $\wp'$ and the fact that $\wp$ is an even function of $z$, but it is expedient to see (before we move on to the more complicated case of $Z$) how it can also be obtained using our argument.
+Specializing the definition of $\wp_{L}(z)$ to $L=L_{\tau}$ we obtain and again we carry out the summation first over $d$ and then over $c$.
+Both parts of the sum converge, and we get The second sum is (by definition) the classical Eisenstein series $G_{2}(\tau)$ (and is independent of $z$), and the first one can be evaluated as in the derivation of Proposition \ref{pkexp}.
 We thus obtain